promet/drupal-cookbook/README.md

 # USAGE:

-Include the drupal recipe to install drupal on your system; this will enable also the drupal cron:
+Include the drupal recipe to install Drupal on your system; this will enable also the drupal cron:

   include_recipe "drupal"

 Further information is present in the metadata.rb file.

-# Note:
+# NOTES:

+* If the en_US.UTF-8 is not among the locales present on the target OS the convergence will fail.i
+* As a default the recipe installs postfix.
+If you decide not to install it, see https://drupal.org/node/1826652 for possible solutions.
-Some ideas and naming convenvions were taken from the drupal-cookbok by RiotGames (https://github.com/RiotGames/drupal-cookbook)
+* Some ideas and naming convenvions were taken from the drupal-cookbok by RiotGames (https://github.com/RiotGames/drupal-cookbook)

 License and Author
 ==================